David Dunn (American football)

 David Dunn (born June 10, 1972) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL).
 He was selected by the Cincinnati Bengals in the fifth round of the 1995 NFL draft.
 He played college football for the Fresno State Bulldogs after transferring from Bakersfield Junior College.

 Dunn also played for the Pittsburgh Steelers, Cleveland Browns, and Oakland Raiders.

 Dunn is currently the head football coach at Lincoln High School in San Diego, California.

-Early years
+Early life

 Dunn attended Samuel F. B. Morse High School in Southeast San Diego, where he played wide receiver and punt returner as a senior.